Canva Design Systems: How to Set Up and Use Canva Brand Kit

 ✅ Master templates created for every content type

-✅ Reusable brand elements saved and organized
+✅ Reusable brand elements saved and organised

 ✅ Clear folder structure with logical naming